harrycresswell/harry/content/newsletter/23-02-01-march-2023/index.md

 I hope you’re doing well.

-This month has really flown by, but I suppose February always does!
+The past month has really flown by, but I suppose February always does!
 I’m deep into a client project at the moment, so it’s only a short one this month.

 ## ✨ Highlights from last month